 As we continued driving south we finally reached the San Luis Valley which is rimmed by the Sangre de Cristo Mountain Range.
 A view of Mount Blanca is above, It is the fourth highest summit of the Rocky Mountains in Colorado, and at 14,351 feet (4,374 m) it is the highest summit of the Sangre de Cristo Range.

-I blogged about this beautiful peak in a prior post, in which I also explain why Navajo Native Americans consider the peak sacred--click here--to read that post
+I blogged about this beautiful peak in a prior post, in which I also explained why Navajo Native Americans consider the peak sacred--click here--to read that post

 We could see some colorful aspens on some of the mountains' higher elevations.